0xc0dec/solo/CONTEXT.md

 # TODO

 * Add center of mass offset
-* Fix colliders not corresponding spawned cubes
 * Deferred demo - add shadows
-* Use GENERAL image layout in Vulkan for now, for simplicity
+* Refactor Vulkan code.
+In particular, make image layout handling more robust/clear
 * findScriptComponent to operate on component names
 * More error checks
-* Different severity levels for error checks
+* Allow validation checks in release, configure validation levels or smth
-* Fix todos in code
+* See todos in code